What are exclusionary behavior and microaggressions?

 It can be difficult to pinpoint what exactly is experienced as a microaggression, as they are subjective, contextual and relational, and we cannot therefore create policies based on them.
 But if we want to create an inclusive work environment where diversity thrives, we need to be aware of how microaggressions can manifest themselves and what we can do to address them.

-Examples of microaggressions
+Examples of exclusionary behavior

 The consequences of microaggressions